Upcoming Auditions

 Saturday Night Productions Commitment

-Cast members will be expected to make most rehearsals and shows during a 2-month production process.
+For Saturday shows that are cast from August Auditions, cast members will be expected to make most rehearsals and shows during a 2-month production process.
 Rehearsals and shows all take place on Saturday afternoon and evening.

 Compensation